If Interest Rates Spike, Here’s Who Will Be Hurt The Most

 … is now on the cusp of breaking above the 2.63% level which Jeff Gundlach said last week is where stocks will be negatively impacted.

-And while the financial sector is poised to benefit from this increase, although not if the curve flattens and eventually inverts, something which would unleash havoc among the , there are many parts of the US that will be unequivocally and negatively impacted from the rise in interest rates.
+And while the financial sector is poised to benefit from this increase, although not if the curve flattens and eventually inverts, something which would unleash havoc among the , there are many parts of the US economy that will be unequivocally and negatively impacted from the rise in interest rates.
 Among them are housing, business investment and, of course, consumer spending: with credit card already at record highs, increase in the APR will crush America's purchasing power.

 But which one will be hurt the most?
 That's the question Goldman's economist team set to answer when it asked overnight “which sector is likely to experience the largest drag from higher rates.”
 Goldman then analyzed the Fed's FRB/US model as well the slowdown in housing activity following the rate spikes in mid-2013 and late-2016, and find that “housing activity is several times more rate-sensitive than business investment and consumer spending.”